Employer Wants Termination During Sick Leave

 Economic dismissal

-Settlement agreement during illness
+Settlement agreement during sick leave

 Possible benefits